mainsail-crew/mainsail/docs/installation.md

     192.168.1.0/24
 ```

-Restart Moonraker (sudo service mooonraker restart) and open the url `http://<printer-ip>:7125/printer/info` in your browser.
+Restart Moonraker (sudo service moonraker restart) and open the url `http://<printer-ip>:7125/printer/info` in your browser.

 If you see a content like this
 ```